5c077m4n/http-responder/readme.md

 (`new hr();` on its own will give you a 500 status error default.)

+Or, you can create them by the pre-made static functions (`hr.notFound()` for example) - a full list below.

 And then your imagination is the limit, ie.: `res.status(error.statusCode).json(error.payload);` (in express 4.x).